Why is this medication prescribed?

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking deucravacitinib.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had liver disease, elevated triglycerides, or cancer.
+- tell your doctor if you have or have ever had liver or kidney disease, elevated triglycerides (a type of fat in your blood), rheumatoid arthritis (a condition in which the body attacks its own joints causing pain, swelling, and loss of function), or cancer.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking deucravacitinib, call your doctor.

-- check with your doctor to see if you need to receive any vaccinations.
+- do not have any vaccinations during your treatment without talking to your doctor.
 It is important to have all vaccines appropriate for your age before beginning your treatment with deucravacitinib.
 Also tell your doctor if you have recently received any vaccinations.
-Do not have any vaccinations during your treatment without talking to your doctor.

 - you should know that using deucravacitinib increases the risk that you will develop tuberculosis (TB; a serious lung infection), especially if you are already infected with tuberculosis but do not have any symptoms of the disease.
 Tell your doctor if you have or have ever had TB, if you have lived in a country where TB is common, or if you have been around someone who has TB.
 Your doctor will perform a skin test to see if you have an inactive TB infection.
 If necessary, your doctor will give you medication to treat this infection before you start using deucravacitnib.
 If you have any of the following symptoms of TB, or if you develop any of these symptoms during your treatment, call your doctor immediately: cough, coughing up blood or mucus, weakness or tiredness, weight loss, loss of appetite, chills, fever, or night sweats.